 How to make the recipe

-- Heat the oil.
-Add chopped carrots, ginger and toss.
+- When the oil turns hot add chopped carrots, ginger and toss.
 Off the stove.

 - Add the rest of the ingredients except lemon juice and mix well.